 - The System BIOS version and settings

-- The version of Windows 7 that is installed
+- The version of Windows OS that is installed

 - Other system settings.

-The chipset must support at least 8 GB of address space.
-Chipsets that have this capability include the following:
+- The chipset must support at least 8 GB of address space.

 There are several additional situations that could cause the usable RAM to be less than expected.